vacu/jQuery-pagination/Readme.md

 Number of items that should be on the page
 ### items
 The item (as the html element of css selector)
+### navigationItem
+The navigation item if you don't want the page numbers
+### pagesContainer
+CSS selector if you want to see the pages (ex: 1/12)
+### showPages
+If true the pagesContainer should be specified else no pages will be shown
+### images
+If given the page numbers will be replaces with these images
+### imgWidth & imgHeight
+Width and height for the "images" (above)
 ### navigationContainer
 The element that should contain the HTML for navigation
 ### currentPage